MaxSnelling/MemoryGame/README.md

 ### Future Changes

-- Added networking to sever using sockets
+- Add networking to a server using sockets
 - Saving scores in a database using JDBC
-- Improve advanced tile layout design for higher difficulties
+- Improve tile layout design for higher difficulties

 ### Screenshots